Shopify/quilt/packages/async/README.md

 - `RequestIdleCallback`
 - `WindowWithRequestIdleCallback`

-It also includes a plugin for Babel that allows the module IDs that are asynchronously imported to be exposed to the application.
+Finally, this package includes a plugin for Babel that allows the module IDs that are asynchronously imported to be exposed to the application.

 ### Babel